 It all begins with a choice; a conscious decision to shift your habits and take charge of your life.
 If today is the day that you stop waiting for everything you want to just “happen” for you, write it down, tell a trusted friend, and make up your mind that you will rearrange your day in honor of creating lasting joy and success.
 Commit to yourself that you will follow through no matter what.
 That you will find a way, and that you will not fall prey to only doing what is easy.
 Make a sacred contract with yourself that you are worth your time and energy.

-2. Prepare for Your Morning Practice
+2. Prepare for Your Morning Routine

 If you don’t consider yourself a morning person, you don’t get to skip the “morning” part of this meditation formula.
 Why?
 Because morning people are generally happier than people who consider themselves night owls.
-Not enough incentive for you to start waking up a little earlier?
+Not enough incentive for you to wake up a little earlier?
 Early birds also get better grades.
 A study found that early riser college students had a GPA a full point higher than their night-owl counterparts.

 And morning people are also more productive than evening types.
 So prepare for your morning practice by getting enough sleep and setting up your meditation space the night before.
 Morning meditations don’t often just happen, they require a decision being made (see number 1).